COVID-19 statement - BFI Southbank

 Can I come to the BFI Southbank without booking in advance?

-No, access to the building will be through advance booking only, enabling staff to control the number of people in the building at any one time, and ensure social distancing is adhered to.
+No, access to the building will be through advance online or phone booking only.
+Our phone lines are open from 11.30am-8.30pm daily on 0207 928 3232.
+Please note screenings will come off sale 45 minutes before their advertised start time to allow us to open the cinema doors safely and promptly.
+There is no Box Office counter in operation at present so tickets cannot be purchased or collected in the venue.
+To book Access Tickets or ask any questions about access, please call our dedicated box office number on 020 7960 2102.
+For all other enquiries, please email us at firstname.lastname@example.org.
+This will enable our staff to control the number of people in the building at any one time, and ensure social distancing is adhered to.
 This includes cinema screenings and the use of the BFI Reuben Library and BFI Mediatheque.
-The BFI Shop will remain closed in the first instance, with the online shop continuing to operate.
 The BFI Riverfront and the BFI Bar and Kitchen will open with a socially-distant operation.
 Specific details about use of the Library, Mediatheque and restaurants is below.

 What social distancing measures will be put in place in the cinemas?

 All cinemas will be operated with social distancing measures in place and a reduced capacity.
 Tickets must be booked in advance, and will be allocated with 1m+ social distancing between seats.
-Aside from a small number of paired seats in NFT1, household bubbles will not be able to sit directly next to one another, but will be allocated the nearest available socially distant seat.
-There will be dedicated entry and exist points for all screens (NFT1, NFT2 and NFT3) from outside the venue, with socially distant queues in operation prior to screenings.
+Aside from a small number of paired seats in NFT1 and The Studio, household bubbles will not be able to sit directly next to one another, but will be allocated the nearest available socially distant seat.
+There will be dedicated entry and exit points for all screens (NFT1, NFT2, NFT3 and Studio) from outside the venue, with socially distant queues in operation prior to screenings.

 There will be onscreen information and/or introductions from BFI staff to all screenings, reinforcing health and safety information and reassuring customers about social distancing, toilet facilities, and entrances and exits.
 All screenings will be monitored throughout by a member of staff to ensure social distancing and the wearing of face coverings is adhered to.
 BFI Southbank’s no latecomers rule will be strictly enforced with screenings starting at the advertised time.

-To mitigate against the reduced capacity of our screens, and make sure that audiences have a number of screening options, we will introduce additional daytime screenings across the 3 cinemas that will be in use in September (NFT1, NFT2 and NFT3).
+To mitigate against the reduced capacity of our screens, and make sure that audiences have a number of screening options, we will introduce additional daytime screenings across the 4 cinemas that will be in use in May (NFT1, NFT2, NFT3 and Studio).

 Is the BFI shop open?